 For example, someone who has difficulty moving or walking may lean on their dog for added stability and support.
 On the other hand, that same dog may stop someone who has a mental disability from harming themselves.
 It also might help someone with post-traumatic stress disorder to relax following triggers.
 Additionally, the dog can alert the hearing impaired or help guide someone who is blind.

-One thing to note is that the ADA and Florida laws (Service Dog Laws) do not cover emotional support animals.
+One thing to note is that the ADA and Florida laws do not cover emotional support animals.
 ESAs provide comfort and safety for people with emotional or psychiatric conditions.
 While ESAs may provide therapeutic advantages, they do not have to undergo training to accomplish specific tasks for their masters.

 Since emotional support animals and service dogs are not the same, public areas do not have to accommodate ESAs.